awwithro/alex.withrow.dev/src/md/about/about.md

 ## Work

 For over 15 years, I've been part of operations and development at a range of companies from small startups up to massive cloud companies.
-My work has included backend development, infrastructure and internal platforms, merics and monitoring, and deployment pipelines.
-I've worked extensively with Kubernetes and AWS an am a large proponent of Open Source software.
+My work has included backend development, infrastructure and internal platforms, metrics and monitoring, and deployment pipelines.
+I've worked extensively with Kubernetes and AWS and am a large proponent of Open Source software.

 ## Fun

 When not working, I enjoy hiking and skiing in the mountains of Colorado.
-I also play guitar and enjoy table top RPGs of all kind
+I also play guitar and enjoy tabletop RPGs of all kind